HilkeB/social-robot-design-portfolio/docs/project5.md

 -  Working together, gardening, negative outcome: Bob and ROSE are working in the garden together, to finish the work fatser Bob provides ROSE with speciic tasks and they split up the work.
 ROSE goes across the field instead of going to the pavement on the freshly mowed lawn, and runs over potatoes starting to grow.
 Bob gets angry and frustrated.
 Bob calls ROSE but ROSE does not receive the message and continues on with her task.
 Bob is frustrated and disconnects ROSE.

- below a filled in POEMS framework can be seen"
+ Below a filled in POEMS framework can be seen:

 ![POEMS framework scenario-based toolkit case study](images/2.png)
 /// caption
 POEMS framework [^1] scenario-based toolkit case study [^1]